 Monitoring estimates and tracking performance when taking suggested actions will certainly be interesting.
 We’ll be sure to monitor the new page as more information becomes available.

 Overall, it becomes the latest addition to the Advertising Console’s busy 2021, which has been a central point of emphasis for Amazon.
 The amount of time, attention, and energy paid by Amazon into revamping the Advertising Console should speak volumes as to where the future of Amazon is headed.

 If you haven’t begun advertising through PPC on Amazon yet, don’t wait too much longer to start creating your campaigns.
 With plenty of new tools and features, there are many resources to help you get started.

-What do you think of the new Budgets page and how do you plan on using it?
+What do you think of the new Amazon PPC Budget page and how do you plan on using it?
 Feel free to join the conversation and let us know!

 - Free Amazon Chrome Extension for FBA Sellers - March 28, 2023

 - Amazon Limited Quantity Update: New Capacity Management System - February 2, 2023

 - Everything You Need To Know About Amazon Kindle Direct Publishing - January 23, 2023